 What is damping?

 Damping is an influence within or upon a dynamic system that has the effect of reducing, restricting or preventing its movements.
 In physical systems, damping is produced by processes that dissipate energy.
 Damping forces come from several sources simultaneously, such as energy loss during hysteretic loading, viscoelastic material properties, contact friction and so on.
+Material damping is a kind of Abaqus damping method; keep going reading this useful article to get more information about material damping.

 You can find a great blog about the concept and basic understanding here: